mkogan1/ceph/README.md

 The current cloud computing trend is an increase in the use of cache storage.
 Implementation of D4N will allow for larger caches that place less pressure on oversubscribed cloud networks.
 Furthermore, D4N is intended to improve the positioning of data in caches closer to the physical access point, saving on network bandwidth.
 For a program such as Ceph that is designed to scale nearly infinitely, it is key that the growing distance between clients and servers is addressed.

+These are all high level, conceptual benefits to the complete integration of the D4N architeture with Ceph.
+The accomplishments of this team serve as a baseline to accelerate the integration by more skilled members of the Ceph community.
+In particular, the merging of the REDIS directory was an extremely time consuming process due to the large number of files that needed to be added.

 ---
 ### High-Level Design
 Both D4N and D3N implementations in Ceph make heavy use of SSD or VRAM-based caching.
 The key limitation of D3N that this project addresses is the inability to access caches that are not part of the local computing cluster.